johnpaulguzman/tts_util/PULL_REQUEST_TEMPLATE.md

 ## Testing

-Describe how you tested your changes (hotkey mode and/or GUI mode):
+Describe how you tested your changes:

 - [ ] Added new unit tests
 - [ ] Updated existing tests
 - [ ] Tested hotkey mode: (describe)
-- [ ] Tested GUI mode: (describe)
 - [ ] Coverage maintained or improved ✓

 ## Checklist